jakubvanko/mafil-volunteer-data-giver/README.md

    - Save the ".env" file
 4. Run `docker-compose up`

+(If there are any problems or some functionality is missing, it may be necessarry to do the step 3 also for the folder "backend" and fill all the variables.
+However, it should not be needed.)

 ## API Endpoints

 Authorization can be performed either as a bearer tohen in the Authorization header, or as a field "access_token" in the body of the request.